Skip to main content Go to home page

 Notification defaults

 A notification default happens when you don’t notify the Commissioner of State Revenue about certain tax-related events.
-This applies to land tax, vacant residential land tax and windfall gains tax.
+This applies to land tax, vacant residential land tax, commercial and industrial property tax and windfall gains tax.
 Penalty tax is imposed if a notification default results in additional liability.
 Interest does not apply to notification defaults.

 Penalty tax